space10-community/products-of-place/README.md

 For any questions, please contact us at dev@oio.studio.

+## Important

-Note that uploading the noodl project on a new user that is not connected to noodl's backend database, will not have access to it.
+If you upload the `noodl-project` folder on Noodle, from user that is not connected to our backend database, you will not have access to it.